alexfalkowski/System.Spec/README.md

 Convention
 ----------

 System.Spec expects that you name your DLL's with the suffix Specs.dll.
 This is so that System.Spec does not load all of the assemblies in your path.
+You can override this with the -s switch.